 But somehow, in the American viewpoint of furniture care and maintenance, the only part of this variety of finishes that seems to have been retained is the “oil” part – and not as a finish component but as a maintenance vehicle.
 Virtually every commercially advertised household furniture care product proudly touts among its contents such ingredients as “lemon oil” or more recently “orange oil.”
 While lemon oil and orange oil do in fact exist, what, if anything, do they have to do with the maintenance of furniture finishes?

-The oils of various citrus products are derived by the process of cold pressing or low heat rendering of the skins of the fruit.
+The oils of various citrus products are derived by the process of cold pressing, In addition, low heat rendering of the skins of the fruit is also missed.
 This gives a concentrated concoction of natural oil that is highly acidic.
 It is a natural, safe degreaser and as such has a useful place in some household and commercial cleaning applications.
-It is especially appropriate in hand cleaners where a non-toxic degreaser is desirable instead of the traditional petroleum distillate degreasers such as mineral spirits or naphtha.
+This fact is especially appropriate in hand cleaners.
+Within these products, non-toxic degreaser is desirable instead of the traditional petroleum distillate degreasers such as mineral spirits or naphtha.
 It is also appropriate when there are sensitivity questions or environmental issues about the use and disposal of petroleum products.

 Another highly advertised product, The ___ Solution, claims to be a mixture of beeswax, lemon oil and a specially designed mineral base oil.
 It then claims that the product is a “true wood feeder that is fed into the wood during application.”

 The last time I looked, the wood in my antique furniture had been dead for some time and no longer required feeding of any sort.
 What it needs is protection from too much or too little atmospheric moisture, accomplished by a surface finish.